BACK

 1. New York City

 New York City is the most populous city in the United States and is home to some of the most iconic cultural landmarks in the country.
-As previously mentioned, its housing prices are well above the statewide median at $810,000.
-Its median DOM of 64 days is significantly higher than the national average and suggests an imbalance between supply and demand.
-However, this number decreased by 17 in the past year, a margin that suggests an increasingly competitive market.
-Some of the most popular neighborhoods in New York City are Upper East Side, Upper West Side, and Midtown East
+As previously mentioned, its housing prices are well above the statewide median at $870,000.
+Its median DOM of 66 days is significantly higher than the national average and suggests an imbalance between supply and demand.
+Some of the most popular neighborhoods in New York City are Upper East Side, Upper West Side, and Midtown East.

 1. Albany

 Albany is the capital city of New York.
-Its median housing market prices are much lower than New York City’s, and lower than the statewide average at just $270,000.
-However, this represents a 12.5% increase over the past year.
-Its median DOM is also much lower than the statewide median at 9 days, which has increased from 10 from April 2023.
+Its median housing market prices are much lower than New York City’s, and lower than the statewide average at just $266,000.
+However, this represents a 0.76% decrease over the past year.
+Its median DOM is also much lower than the statewide median at 32 days, which has increased from 2 from January of 2025.
 This suggests a very competitive seller’s market where listings are purchased quickly.
 Some of the most popular neighborhoods in Albany are Pine Hills, Campus Area, and Delaware Avenue.

 1. Buffalo